bluewaysw/geos/README.md

 by Berkeley Softworks, reverse engineered by *Maciej Witkowiak*, *Michael Steil*.

+## Branch

+This branch of the code forms my playground for testing different MEGA64 integration strategies.

 ## Description

 [GEOS](https://en.wikipedia.org/wiki/GEOS_(8-bit_operating_system)) is a **graphical user interface for 6502-based computers**.
 In the 1980s, it was commercially available for the **Commodore 64**, 128 and Plus/4 as well as the Apple II.